itimpi/parity.check.tuning/Parity Check Tuning Design Notes.md

 | Number of fields | Comment      |
 |----------------|----------------|
-| 5 | The ofiginal Unriad f/rmzt trior to 6.10.0
+| 5 | The original Unraid format prior to 6.10.0
 | 6 | format introduced with 6.10.0 that added $type field
 | 7 | original plugin format (without $action field)
 | 8 | plugin format when $action field added
-| 9 | plugin format for Unraid 6.10.0 onwards
+| 9 | plugin format for Unraid 6.10.0 onward